 This banana oatmeal smoothie makes a nutritious breakfast that will keep you full for longer.
-It’s thick, rich, smoothie and delicious!
-A wonderful way to start your day with lots of fiber and plant based protein.
+It’s thick, rich, smooth, and delicious!
+A wonderful way to start your day with lots of fiber and plant-based protein.

 I never ever skip breakfast.
 To me, breakfast is the most important meal of the day and if I skip it then I’ll feel tired all day.
 The reason why so many people skip breakfast in the morning is time, and everyone needs to know a couple of quick and easy recipe that they can whip in no time before heading out.
 My all-time favorite recipes ar

 This peanut butter banana oatmeal smoothie is quick and easy to make, it’s so nutritious and will make you feel energized until lunchtime.

 I think of it as a quick version of oatmeal porridge with banana and peanut butter.
 It’s super rich, thick and smooth.
 What’s there not to love?

 How to make banana oatmeal smoothie without yogurt?